Find Trade Colleges

 $2,250 Yearly Tuition & Fees (In-State

-There are 164 full-time undergraduates at Fort Peck Community College, and 328 students altogether.
+There are 328 students at Fort Peck Community College in total, 164 are full-time undergraduates.
 The school has a student-to-faculty ratio of 13 to 1.

 A typical bachelor’s-degree holder from this school earns an average of $20,518 during the early-career years.